 Even if you don’t know a lot about Scottish Terriers, chances are you already have a pretty good mental image of this feisty little terrier.
-The Scottish Terrier, or Scottie for short, is a popular and iconic breed.
+The Scottish Terrier, or Scottie for short, is a popular and iconic breed of dog.

 I’m sure you’ve seen his silhouette on clothing, purses, and home decoration items.
 At the very least, I’m sure you’ll remember little Jock if you’ve ever seen Disney’s Lady and Tramp.